Make this super easy Instant Pot char siu using pork ribs and that is perfectly tender and sticky. Finger licking food for sure!

 Ingredients to grind:

-- 1 large onion or 3 Tbsp onion powder
+- 1 small onion - or 3 Tbsp onion powder

 Prepare the sauce:

 - Place onion and garlic in a food processor and finely chop them.
+You can skip this if you use powdered onion and garlic.
 Mix this with the rest of the char siu sauce ingredients and transfer to a saucepan.
 Cook this over medium heat until sugar melted and the sauce is bubbly.
 Remove from the heat

 Pressure cook the ribs in Instant Pot: